 Please come to your appointment unaccompanied (unless you are under 16y) and with minimal baggage.

-After this you will be asked to use our hand sanitiser and to place your coat and belongings into a sealed container.
+After this you will be asked to use our hand sanitiser and you may be asked to place your coat and belongings into a sealed container.

 You will then be escorted to your surgery where your dentist, hygienist or therapist will greet you.
 Due to our additional PPE we may look a little different to usual but don’t worry, we will still have our usual friendly smiles underneath the masks!

-You will be asked to rinse with an anti-bacterial&viral mouthwash in the surgery before treatment commences and will be asked to refrain from using the spittoon.
+You may be asked to rinse with an anti-bacterial&viral mouthwash in the surgery before treatment commences and may be asked to refrain from using the spittoon.

-Once your visit is complete the receptionist will make your next appointment.
-This will be emailed to you.
+Once your visit is complete the receptionist will make your next appointment and discuss any treatment quotes.